xurxe/accessible-labelling-multilanguage-experiment/README.md

 - I calculated the mean score for of the 6 approaches.
 Check out [the Google spreadsheet](https://docs.google.com/spreadsheets/d/19fpze-03_JEFtm7MKrQM8XehMAQe3T6o2W5BM-zx4AY/), on the "Analysis" tab.
   - On the overall analysis, option F was the best, scoring 2.2 out of 3
-  - Since in some cases the score was uniform accross approaches (in all likelihood due to poor interaction between the screen reader and browser being tested, rather than to the approach itself), I repeated the analysis exclusing these cases.
+  - Since in some cases the score was uniform accross approaches (in all likelihood due to poor interaction between the screen reader and browser being tested, rather than to the approach itself), I repeated the analysis excluding these cases.
 Option F was still the best, scoring 2.9 out of 3.

 ## Testing site